 Protecting Your Home

-There are professional services that can help with termite prevention, such as conventional chemical barriers or preemptive underground bait stations.
-These measures should be installed by a professional service, however, as they have the potential to be ineffective if not installed correctly.
+Chemical Barriers: Conventional chemical barriers or preemptive underground bait stations can help with termite prevention.
+These measures should be installed by a professional service as they have the won't be effective, if not installed correctly.

 If a termite infestation has already occurred, there are multiple home remedies and professional solutions that can help eliminate the problem.